Fardina386/STA101---Introduction-to-Statistics/README.md

 # STA101---Introduction-to-Statistics.

-This repository has a final poster project with its report that utilises the majority of the topics studied throughout the course.
+This repository has a final poster group project with its report that utilises the majority of the topics studied throughout the course.

 Course Description:
 This course is an introduction to descriptive and inferential statistics.
 It is intended to give students